License your data

 Various forms of license exist, ranging from standard licenses like Creative Commons to bespoke restrictive data licenses.
 Standard licenses are available which will be suitable for most research projects but you need to make yourself familiar with the options available.
 Here are some examples:

-- Creative Commons – Range of licenses that are used widely but were not designed for data specifically.
-The The CC BY-NC-SA licence (Creative commons Attribution-NonCommercial-ShareAlike) lets others remix, tweak, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.
+- Creative Commons provides a range of licenses that are used widely but were not designed for data specifically.
+The CC BY-NC-SA licence (Creative Commons Attribution-NonCommercial-ShareAlike) lets others share, remix, tweak, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.

 - Open Data Commons (ODC) offer two licenses which are better suited to research data than Creative Commons.